psecio/websecio/_posts/2013/09/2013-09-26__Two-Factor-with-Wave-Using-Clef.md

 email: ccornutt@phpdeveloper.org
 title: Two-Factor with a Wave - Using Clef
 tags: twofactor,clef,wave
-summary: The Clef service provides an interactive, @todo two-factor solution.
+summary: The Clef service provides an interactive, easy to implement two-factor solution.
 ---

 Two-Factor with a Wave - Using Clef